Anne Francis

-Anne Francis (September 16, 1930 – January 2, 2011) was an American actress known for her ground-breaking roles in the science fiction film Forbidden Planet (1956) and the television action-drama series Honey West (1965–1966).
-Forbidden Planet marked a first in in-color, big-budget, science-fiction-themed motion pictures.
+Anne Lloyd Francis (September 16, 1930 – January 2, 2011) was an American actress known for her pioneering roles in the science fiction film Forbidden Planet (1956) and the television action-drama series Honey West (1965–1966).
+Forbidden Planet marked a first in in-color, big-budget, science fiction-themed motion pictures.
 Nine years later, Francis challenged female stereotypes in Honey West, in which she played a perky blonde private investigator who was as quick with body slams as with witty one-liners.
 She earned a Golden Globe Award and Emmy Award nomination for her performance.

-Francis was known largely for her physical assets, including a trademark mole near her lower lip.
+Francis was also known for two other classic 1950s films, Bad Day at Black Rock and Blackboard Jungle.
+She had a trademark mole near her lower lip.
 The beauty mark was even written into the script of one of her films.
 In 2005, TV Guide ranked Francis at number 18 on its "50 Sexiest Stars of All Time" list.

 Early life

-Francis was born in Ossining, New York, on September 16, 1930.
+Francis was born in Ossining, New York.
 Contrary to some sources, which erroneously claim she was born Ann Marvak (rather than Francis), her parents' marriage registration and census records from 1925 and 1930 confirm that their names were Philip Ward Francis and Edith (née Albertson) Francis.
 She was their only child.

 Francis entered show business as a child, working as a model at 5 years old to assist her family during the Great Depression.
 She made her Broadway debut at the age of 11.